Cbalboni122/303-final-project/README.md

   phishing scam, return the likelihood on a scale of 100, 1 being lowest, and why."

   Step 3.1: This prompt gives the model an idea of what to output to the user.
 It helps
-    us minimize what information the user sees.
+    to minimize what information the user sees.
 Step 4: Now the agent needs access to the internet and the database that we are using.
 We then move down to the "Knowledge section" of Azure.
 Here, we can add a connection to the internet and to our database.
 However, the AI does not know what information to look for inside our database.